IntrepidPursuits/static-analysis-gradle-plugin/README.md

 1. [License](#license)

 ### Overview
-The Static Analysis Gradle Plugin adds gradle tasks for running PMD and FindBugs, and includes a default configuration that is common to most Intrepid Android projects.
+The Static Analysis Gradle Plugin adds gradle tasks for running PMD and FindBugs, and includes a default configuration for these along with Android Lint that is common to most Intrepid Android projects.

 ### Usage